 - Kit Does Not Fit 4-Matic Models with All-Wheel Drive

 The 1996-1999 Mercedes Benz S500 RWD is built with the following suspension components:

-1996-1999 Mercedes Benz S500 RWD Height Sensors (x2)- a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
-The ride height sensor is a moving part, and like all moving parts, they will eventually wear out.
+1996-1999 Mercedes Benz S500 RWD Height Sensors (x2) - a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
+The ride height sensor is a moving part, and like all moving parts, it will eventually wear out.

 OEM Replacement Cost